-1 Introduction 1.2 Study Logic 8 1.3 Test quantities and criteria 9 1.4 Meetings and Workshops 11 2 For ward Calculation 12 2.1 Introduction 13 2.2 A fast approach for generating synthetic orbits 14 2.2.1 Validation of the method 15 2.3 Constellation # 3 19 2.4 Constellation # 4 20 2.5 Magnetic Field Generation 23 3 Imp oact of the sampling rate: a re-analysis of Phase A data 24 4 Imp roved Lithospheric Field Recovery Using Magnetic Field Differences 29 4.1 Selective Infinite-Variance Weighting 30 4.2 Application to the Gradient problem 33 5 Mu lti-Satellite In-Flight VFM/STR Alignment 39 5.1 From VFM-Frame to NEC-Frame - Description of the Involved Rotations 40 5.2 The effect of cost function reference frames on alignment angle estimation problems 43 5.3 Results of a model estimation in the VFM frame 45 6 Cor nbination of the two Approaches: Results of some Experiments 49 6.1 Constellation 3 versus Constellation 4 50 6.2 Results for Constellation #4 52 7 App olication to some Mission Scenarii, including Failure and Imperfection Cas es 58 7.1 Summary of Data Set and Model Parameterization 59 7.2 Definition of the Failure Cases 59 7.3 Comparison of the results of the various failure cases 61 7.3.1 Performance related to lithospheric field recovery 61 7.3.2 Performance related to secular variation recovery 67 7.3.2 Performance related to secular variation recovery 67 72
+1 Introduction

+1.2 Study Logic 8

+1.3 Test quantities and criteria 9

+1.4 Meetings and Workshops 11

+2 Forward Calculation

+2.1 Introduction 13

+2.2 A fast approach for generating synthetic orbits 14

+2.2.1 Validation of the method 15

+2.3 Constellation # 3 19

+2.4 Constellation # 4 20

+2.5 Magnetic Field Generation 23

+3 Imp pact of the sampling rate: a re-analysis of Phase A data 24

+4 Imp Improved Lithospheric Field Recovery Using Magnetic Field Differences

+4.1 Selective Infinite-Variance Weighting 30

+4.2 Application to the Gradient problem 33

+5 Multi-Satellite In-Flight VFM/STR Alignment

+5.1 From VFM-Frame to NEC-Frame - Description of the Involved Rotations 40

+5.2 The effect of cost function reference frames on alignment angle estimation problems 43

+5.3 Results of a model estimation in the VFM frame 45

+6 Cor mbination of the two Approaches: Results of some Experiments 49

+6.1 Constellation 3 versus Constellation 4 50

+6.2 Results for Constellation #4 52

+7 Apj plication to some Mission Scenarii, including Failure and Imperfection

+Cas 58

+7.1 v 59

+7.2 59

+7.3 • 61

+· 61

+7.3.2 Performance related to secular variation recovery

+7.3.3 Assessment of Euler angle recovery

+7.3.4 Assessment of magnetospheric field recovery 78

-8 Analysis of Residuals along Orbits 84
+8 Analysis of Residuals along Orbits

-8.1 Test quantities applied to the mission baseline simulation 85
+8.1 Test quantities applied to the mission baseline simulation .
+85

-8.2 Application to some failure cases 95
+8.2 Application to some failure cases .
+95

 9 Summary and Recommendations References 104

-Chapter 1 Introduction
+Introduction